Understand how Azure IoT Edge uses certificates

 To ease development and test scenarios, Microsoft provides a set of convenience scripts for generating non-production certificates suitable for IoT Edge in the transparent gateway scenario.
 For examples of how the scripts work, see Create demo certificates to test IoT Edge device features.

 To connect your device IoT "leaf" devices and applications that use our IoT device SDK through IoT Edge, you must add the optional GatewayHostName parameter on to the end of the device's connection string.
-When the Edge Hub Server Certificate is generated, it is based on a lower-cased version of the hostname from config.yaml, therefore, for the names to match and the TLS certificate verification to succeed, you should enter the GatewayHostName parameter in lower case.
+When the Edge Hub Server Certificate is generated, it is based on a lower-cased version of the hostname from the config file, therefore, for the names to match and the TLS certificate verification to succeed, you should enter the GatewayHostName parameter in lower case.

 Example of IoT Edge certificate hierarchy

 To illustrate an example of this certificate path, the following screenshot is from a working IoT Edge device set up as a transparent gateway.
 OpenSSL is used to connect to the IoT Edge hub, validate, and dump out the certificates.

 You can see the hierarchy of certificate depth represented in the screenshot:

 |Root CA Certificate||Azure IoT Hub CA Cert Test Only|

 |Intermediate CA Certificate||Azure IoT Hub Intermediate Cert Test Only|